spectrocloud/librarium/content/docs/13-vertex-edition/01-install-using-quick-start-mode.md

 | **Virtual Machine Name**| A custom name for your virtual machine.                |
 | **Folder**             | The name of the folder that contains the OVA.           |

-4. Select the desired Datacenter, Storage, and Network for the platform installer VM. ??what is the the installer VM??
+4. Select the desired Datacenter, Storage, and Network for the platform installer VM.

     The Platform installer VM requires an outgoing internet connection.
 Select a network that provides this access directly or via a proxy.